triciasykes/apt-app-frontend/README.md

 ```
 ### 2. Update our Sign Up & Login components to collect the form input data
 #### Part A - useRef
-We will be using the React hook `useRef` from react.
+We will be using the React hook `useRef`.
 The useRef hook is a way to refer to elements in the user interface and access them in our code.
 Let's say you have a text input in your web page, and you want to do something with the value entered by the user.
 With useRef, you can create a reference to that input element and use it later to get the value.

 Think about HTML and using `document.getElementById('nameInput')`.
 You are able to access that element's value.
 This is basically what useRef does.